 a. to provide, manage or administer the products or services provided to you, including processing transactions;

-c. to communicate with you when necessary or appropriate in relation to the services being provided to you;
+d. to communicate with you when necessary or appropriate in relation to the services being provided to you or the services being provided to us;

 i. verifying compliance with the relevant laws, rules, regulations, guidelines, notices or directions that apply to Dymon;